Undergrad Builds Connections: Bryanna Samuels ’19 BSBA (Finance and Entrepreneurship)

 Uncovering her passion for business led Samuels to her big decision to attend Eller: “I love my family and friends, but it was a good point to do something different, challenge myself and form a new community and family,” she says.

 Samuels visited the University of Arizona and realized it was a place she could invest in personal growth.
 This gut feeling was born out in the many opportunities she found at Eller.
-For example, she helped found the Eller African American Honorary (EEAH) her freshman year.
+For example, she helped found the Eller African American Honorary (EEAH) her first year.

 “I wanted students to have a community where they felt like they were included and their voices were being heard,” she says.
 She also became a member of the Wall Street Scholars Program, which was helpful in landing her job with Lazard.